NightShade256/bfexec/README.md

 `pip install bfexec`

 There is not going to be any compiled documentation for this.
 Instead please go through the source docstrings.

-There are few BF programs in this repository un /examples (THEY ARE NOT MADE BY ME!
+There are few BF programs in this repository in `/examples` (THEY ARE NOT MADE BY ME!
 ALL CREDIT TO THE CREATORS WHERE IT IS DUE!) that you can run in my interpreter.

 ## Usage